pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 `self.switch_costume()`, and then also the functions to get a random number.
 There are some important differences:

-* Scratch guesses (usually correctly!) whether you want whole-number random numbers or numbers which can have a fractional part.
+* Scratch works out whether you want whole-number random numbers or numbers which can have a fractional part.
 Python has separate functions for the two jobs:

     * `random.randint(lowest, highest)` chooses a random whole number from `lowest` to `highest` inclusive.